Skip to content

 Opt content out from scanning

-When an admin enables AV scanning for uploads and/or downloads, Gateway will scan every supported file.
-Admins can selectively choose to disable scanning by leveraging the HTTP rules.
-All HTTP selectors can be used to opt HTTP traffic out from AV scanning using the Do Not Scan action.
-For example, to prevent AV scanning of files uploaded to or downloaded from example.com, an admin would configure the following rule:
+When an admin turns on AV scanning for uploads and/or downloads, Gateway will scan every supported file.
+Admins can selectively choose to disable scanning using HTTP policies.
+All HTTP selectors can opt HTTP traffic out from AV scanning using the Do Not Scan action.
+When traffic matches a Do Not Scan policy, nothing is scanned, regardless of file size or whether the file type is supported or not.
+For example, to prevent AV scanning of files uploaded to or downloaded from example.com, you can create the following policy:

 SelectorOperatorValueAction